-Ageing, urbanisation and migration continue to be major factors shaping global population.
-The number of seniors around the world kept expanding in 2021 and is expected to grow further up till 2040.
-The number of small children is systematically falling globally due to decreasing fertility rates, later marriages and other factors influencing the change in lifestyles.
-Containment of the pandemics, gradual lift of the restrictions and political unrest encourage higher mobility and migration of pe
+Ageing, urbanisation and migration remain the major drivers shaping the global population.
+The number of seniors worldwide was increasing in 2022 and is expected to continue growing to 2040.
+The number of births is declining globally due to falling fertility rates, later marriages and other factors influencing lifestyle changes.
+The end of COVID-19 restrictions, political unrest and the search for better living conditions continue to encourage increasing mobility and migration around the world.

-Population ageing challenges are expected to persist globally.
-The sheer growth of the population aged 65+, coupled with low birth rates, will challenge the social welfare systems of global economies.
-At the same time, however, there will be opportunities to provide tailored products and services for the elderly in areas such as healthcare and leisure.
+Challenges around prevention and treatment of disease for the ageing population persist globally.
+The dynamic growth of seniors aged 65+, coupled with low birth rates, will threaten the social welfare systems of a number of economies.
+Opportunities do emerge, however, as tailored products and services for the elderly in areas such as healthcare and leisure continue to develop.

 If you purchase a report that is updated in the next 60 days, we will send you the new edition and data extraction Free!